Once upon a time, companies had real personalities.

 Apple was still performing well at this point, with the dark days of the mid-90s still several years off, and the company had a sense of humor about itself.

-Apple employee Mark “The Red” Harlan took to his Mac in April 1989 to write Technote 31 in the now-defunct Developer Technical Support collection of documents.
+Apple employee Mark “The Red” Harlan took to his Mac in the spring of 1989 to write Technote 31 in the now-defunct Developer Technical Support collection of documents.
 Harlan wanted to clarify the small animal found on the Page Setup dialog box.
 The title of his entry?
 Simply “The Dogcow.”

 Harlan opened his document explaining what a dogcow is: